My Amazing Experience at the 24th Annual Polo for Charity

 Sierra Pollard Social Media and Rewards Coordinator

-Sierra is a recent graduate from the University of Florida with a B.S. in Telecommunications and a minor in Innovation.
+Sierra is a graduate of the University of Florida with a B.S. in Telecommunications and a minor in Innovation.
 She has a love of exploring the world from the top of the Eiffel Tower, to Skydeck Chicago, to Cliff diving in Belize.
-In college, she enjoyed being a Gamma Phi Beta sister, playing on the quidditch team, and becoming a certified Tennis Instructor.
+In college, she enjoyed being a Gamma Phi Beta sister, playing on the Quidditch team, and becoming a certified Tennis Instructor.
 Her favorite quote is “I’ve never met anyone who wasn’t important.”